Your Back and Abdominal Muscles

 Other extrinsic muscles are the: serratus posterior inferior and superior.
 Their function is to help you to breathe.

 Intrinsic muscles (Figure 5.2) are the small and firm muscles that travel along each of your vertebra from the pelvis to the cranium.
-It is these muscles that can be strained and fatigued and lead to your pain and spasms.
+It is these ones that can be strained and fatigued and lead to your pain and spasms.
 When you lift improperly or use poor posture, you can cause injury to this group.

-The intrinsic group has three layers of muscles.
+The intrinsic group has three layers

 It is this deep layer that runs along your spine.
 It connects each vertebra responsible for your alignment and posture.